marttinn/policies/code_of_conduct_hackattack.md

 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify GOVERNING_BODY with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies. [hi@hackattack.club]

-[NOTE: Every organization's governing policies should dictate how you handle warnings and expulsions of community members.
-It is strongly recommended that you mention those policies here or in Section 7 and that you include a mechanism for addressing grievances.]

 One offense becomes a warning.
 Two offenses become an expulsion.
 Expulsion could come from serious offenses.

 ## 8. Scope